 This takes a great deal of perseverance because we live in such a close packed country where land prices are relatively high.
 Alongside this is the Green Belt planning policy which makes it very difficult to get planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning in areas which are not already built up
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning in areas which are not already built up

 - Avoid locations which involve long journeys for commuting, shopping, schools, etc. Try to find a plot of land close to good public transport services.
 Many are the arguements about when the world hits ‘Peak Oil’ or whether that point has already been passed.
 Either way the results of reaching peak oil are likely to make commuting long distances from the countryside into town a much more expensive business (though possibly more pleasureable for those who can aford it).
 There are more deep reaching consequences for those who don’t own vehicles in terms of shopping, health care etc and also for the general cultural welbeing of rural areas.